 Given that there are now only three major liner shipping consortia on deep-sea routes, that the number of major deep-sea carriers has reduced as a result of consolidation within the industry and the bankruptcy of Hanjin Shipping, and that nearly all major deep-sea carriers belong to one of the consortia, the BER has arguably become less relevant.
+But on 25 January 2023, Maersk and MSC, the two largest container lines, announced that they would discontinue the present 2M alliance with effect from January 2025.
 Currently, at least one of the major consortia may be expected to have a market share of more than 30 per cent in any particular deep-sea market.
-It is interesting to note in this respect that the Hong Kong Competition Commission has included a market share threshold of 40 per cent within its block exemption order, issued on 8 August 2017, for vessel sharing arrangements, which has common features with the BER.
+The Hong Kong Competition Commission has included a market share threshold of 40 per cent within its block exemption order, issued on 8 August 2017 and renewed on 7 July 2022 until 8 August 2026, for vessel sharing arrangements, which has common features with the BER.